Fahad-I-Khan/go-gin-gorm/README.md

 swag init
 ```

 This command scans your Go code and generates the Swagger documentation in the `docs` folder.
-You need to run s`wag init` every time you modify your API routes or comments.
+You need to run `swag init` every time you modify your API routes or comments.

 ## Stopping the Application
 To stop the application, use the following command: